arrdem/lein-bumpkin/README.md

           -x, --major   causes bump to up the major version as per SemVer 2.0.0-RC1 -y, --minor   .... for the minor version
           -z, --build   .... for the build number
-          -f, --force   forcibly sets the version number, if the provided value is a legal SemVer version.

      Notes:
       - If a version-file argument is provided, it MUST be the last argument or else